pantheon-systems/documentation/source/articles/wordpress/urls-in-wordpress-s-database.md

 ## Example

 [Pantheon's workflow](/documentation/howto/using-the-pantheon-workflow/) for wordpress includes an additional feature to update URLs automatically!
-Note that the defaults that're selected when performing a clone operation aren't overidable, as we update the URL to match whatever environment you're cloning to.
+Note that the defaults that are selected when performing a clone operation aren't overridable, as we update the URL to match whatever environment you're cloning to.
 We do offer the option to convert http to https & vice versa; in the case you have https in one environment and not another.

 ![](https://pantheon-systems.desk.com/customer/portal/attachments/272464)​